HASPIMA/comp-visual-hpintom/2025-04-23_taller1_transformaciones/README.md

   * `frameCount`, `millis()`, or `sin()` to create time-based transformations

 > [!NOTE]
-> Example: A cube that rotates, moves in a wavy motion, and scales cyclically over time
+> A cube that rotates, moves in a wavy motion, and scales cyclically over time

 ### Results for Processing